|The mighty Ball Player/Cheer leader.|

 But I digress . . .

-It was the most magical Saturday.
-One in a summer.
+Once a summer, we had a most magical Saturday.
 When the haying is finished and the evening chores are still hours away.

 Time for the annual Saturday afternoon baseball game.